 All rules and regulations of the College, in particular the Honor Code and residence hall regulations, apply during May Term.

 Students, who participate in a language immersion program, must live in College-owned housing.
 They are further required to participate in board plan.
 Because added events and tutoring provided by the program, students must also pay $350 non-refundable fee in addition to the cost for course credits.
-Room assignments are made on a first come-first served basis at May Term matriculation by the Associate Dean of Students office; however, because immersion students are expected to live on the same hall with one another and to eat meals together, any roommate requests must be with other immersion students.
+Room assignments are made on a first come-first served basis at May Term check-in by the Director of Residence Life; however, because immersion students are expected to live on the same hall with one another and to eat meals together, any roommate requests must be with other immersion students.
 The College reserves the right to change room assignments and to require residents to move to different accommodations if the College deems it expedient.
 Residents must furnish their own blankets, linens, towels and soap.
-Housing Application Form

-Students must live in College-owned housing (in Cushing Hall only) or off-campus.
-Room assignments are made on a first come-first served basis at May Term matriculation by the Associate Dean of Students office.
+Students must live in College-owned housing - to be determined - or off-campus.
+Room assignments are made on a first come-first served basis at May Term check-in by the Director of Residence Life.
 The College reserves the right to change room assignments and to require residents to move to different accommodations if the College deems it expedient.
 Residents must furnish their own blankets, linens, towels and soap.
-Housing Application Form

-All motor vehicles must be registered with the Campus Security Office ($15 charge for anyone whose car was not registered with H-SC during the 2012-2013 year).
-Cars already registered during 2012-2013 will keep the same stickers.
-The usual fine of $30 will be assessed for students who fail to register their cars.
+All motor vehicles must be registered with the Campus Security Office ($15 charge for anyone whose car was not registered with H-SC during the 2016-2017 year).
+Cars already registered during 2016-2017 will keep the same stickers.
+A fine of $30 will be assessed for students who fail to register their cars.

 The zone parking plan will not be used during May Term; however, all other parking regulations will be in effect (see Motor Vehicle Regulations section of The Key).